angular/angular/src/cdk/stepper/stepper.md

-CDK stepper provides a foundation upon which more concrete stepper varities can be built.
+CDK stepper provides a foundation upon which more concrete stepper varieties can be built.
 A stepper is a wizard-like workflow that divides content into logical steps

 ### Behavior captured by CdkStepper